-Many portions of the subarea's open spaces are covered with invasive species the proposed Enota Park expansion, one west of and parallel to Oakland Drive, another running from near the intersection of Beecher Street and Donnelly Avenue southwest through the Outdoor Activity Center, and several smaller creeks in John A. White Park and Greenwood Cemetery.
+Many portions of the subarea's open spaces are covered with invasive species

+Interstate 20 and other high-capacity roads contribute to localized air and noise pollution and discourage walking the proposed Enota Park expansion, one west of and parallel to Oakland Drive, another running from near the intersection of Beecher Street and Donnelly Avenue southwest through the Outdoor Activity Center, and several smaller creeks in John A. White Park and Greenwood Cemetery.